Image

 • Civil Liability — You may also face lawsuits in DeKalb County, MO, including wrongful death claims, which can result in significant additional financial responsibility.

-• Criminal Defense Lawyer St. Louis | Manslaughter Charges Help
+Criminal Defense Lawyer St. Louis | Manslaughter Charges Help

 Client-Centered Approach Focused on Protecting Your Future

-How Manslaughter Cases are Fought in DeKalb County, MO
+Manslaughter Defense Strategies in DeKalb County, MO

-• Illegal Searches or Seizures: If police crossed the line when gathering evidence, that evidence could be thrown out.
+• Illegal Searches: If police crossed the line when gathering evidence, that evidence could be thrown out.

-• Absence of Criminal Negligence: A simple mistake or accident isn’t enough for certain charges.
-The prosecution must prove a higher level of fault.
+• Absence of Criminal Negligence: A simple mistake isn’t enough.
+The State must show a higher level of fault.

 A manslaughter charge in DeKalb County, MO can feel overwhelming, but it does not define what happens next.

-At Combs Waterkotte, we fight to protect your rights, your freedom, and your future.
+At Combs Waterkotte, we take immediate action to defend your rights, challenge the case against you, and fight for your future.

 Call (314) 900-HELP or contact us online for a case evaluation with an experienced DeKalb County, MO manslaughter defense attorney.